JoshDoody/joshdoody.github.io/_book_excerpts/promotion/show-youre-ready-for-your-target-job.md

 section: 3
 ---

-## 2. Produce results to show you’re ready for your target job

 The first part of defining your goal is determining what you’re after.
 The second part of defining your goal is determining the differences between your current job and your target job.
 The third part of defining your goal is to create a specific plan—a roadmap—to get experience with each of those differences to demonstrate that you’re ready for this promotion.

-### A CEO tells me what managers look for
+## A CEO tells me what managers look for

 A few years ago, I had an opportunity to talk with the CEO of a large public utility company.
 We met in his office on the top floor of a tall building and we talked for 90 minutes.
 This was extremely generous of him—think how much his time must be worth—and I wanted to make the most of it.